Evenflo Pivot Xpand Double Review

 Evenflo, an Ohio-based company, launched with nipples for infants in 1920.
 As time went on, the company created more gear for their bottle-feeding collection.
 In 1995, Evenflo Juvenile and Evenflo Juvenile Furniture Company merged to form a single entity.
-The company now sells supplies for feeding, strollers, car seats, high chairs, and more.
+The company now sells supplies for feeding, some top-ranked full-size strollers, car seats, high chairs, and more.

 Ease of Use

 The Xpand provides easier-to-use features than our favorite strollers, which is nice to see in a lower-priced option.
 Each test metric is actually a total of weighted smaller tested results that impact the overall score.
 We include some of these details in the charts below.

 Fold and Unfold

 How easy a product is to fold or unfold is 25% of the total ease of use score.

 The stroller folds with two seats attached which is not always found in the competition.
 The fold is relatively easy, if not instinctive, and after you unlock the frame (above left), it folds in on itself.
 The stroller has an auto-lock(above right) and self-stands.